 Yes.
 The instructor should be present to emphasize important information and answer questions related to the assignment.

 What are some topics that librarians can cover?

 Instruction sessions are customized to the needs of your students.
-Each session highlights sources that are relevant to a specific subject area or assignment.
-Beyond instructing students on how to find information, we cover key concepts such as evaluating information, using sources effectively, using information ethically, and other information literacy competencies.
+Each session highlights sources that are relevant to a specific subject area and/or assignment.
+Beyond instructing students on how to locate information, we cover key concepts such as evaluating information, using sources effectively, using information ethically, and other information literacy competencies.

 My request was not scheduled what do I do?

 Occasionally we have more requests for instruction that we can handle and may not be able to accommodate your preferred instruction date/time.
 You may be asked to resubmit your request with alternate dates/times and we will do our best to schedule a library instruction session for you and your students.